finbourne/lusid-sdk-csharp/sdk/docs/LegacyComplianceApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<LegacyComplianceApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<LegacyComplianceApi>();
             var runId = "runId_example";  // string | The RunId that the results should be checked for var orderScope = "orderScope_example";  // string? | Optional.
 Find rules related to a specific order by providing an Order Scope/Code combination (optional)